 In a small bowl whisk together vinegar, shallot, mustard, garlic, anchovy, lemon juice, sugar, thyme, and tarragon.
 Drizzle in olive oil, whisking constantly.
 Season to taste with salt and pepper.
 In a reasealable bag, marinate chicken in three tablespoons of prepared vinaigrette.
 Place in refrigerator for at least four hours and up to a day.
 Refrigerate remaining vinaigrette in a resealable container for later use.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Remove chicken from refrigerator and pat dry with paper towels.

 Place chicken on the grill, skin side down.
 Cook until skin is crisp and just-charred, about 4 minutes.
 Flip chicken and continue to cook, turning occasionally until an instant read thermometer registers 155°F when inserted into the thickest part of the breast (about 20 to 30 minutes).
 Remove chicken from grill and allow to rest for 10 minutes.